The EU has special trade arrangements in place in support of developing countries.

 The Customs Unions provide free movement of goods between the two parts of the customs union, alignment on external tariffs, harmonised commercial policy measures, common standards and mutual assistance in customs matters, as well as cooperation in other fields.

 Overseas Countries and Territories (OCTs)

-The OCTs are not part of the European Community territory but are constitutionally linked to four of the Member States (Denmark, France, the Netherlands and the United Kingdom).
+The OCTs are not part of the European Community territory but are constitutionally linked to four of the Member States (Denmark, France and the Netherlands).
 The European Community grants unilateral trade preferences to all products originating in the OCTs, with the aim to promote their economic and social development, as well as to establish close economic relations between them and the Community as a whole.